ApplauseOSS/kms-encryption-toolbox/README.md

     $ echo $DECRYPTED_VALUE
     This is some super secret string

+    $ echo "{\"value\": \"$ENCRYPTED_VALUE\"}" | kms-encryption decrypt-json --prefix "decrypt:")
+    {"value":"This is some super secret string"}

 ## Additional scripts

-The library also exposes two Bash scripts helpful in automated deployments:
+The library also exposes an additional Bash script helpful in automated deployments:

 * `decrypt-and-start.sh` - Decrypts all the environment variables that start with `decrypt:` and saves the decrypted values in the same environment variables.
 Then it executes the passed parameters.
 This script can be used as an entrypoint in a Dockerfile.
-* `terraform-decrypt.sh` - a script that can be used with https://www.terraform.io/docs/providers/external/data_source.html for decrypting secrets in your Terraform infrastructure definitions.